Buy-to-let enquiries up 30% since May as investors return to the market

 Asking rents are up slightly this quarter at +0.5% to £779 per month.
 Whilst the East of England still leads the way for the highest increase annually, it’s the North West that has risen most this quarter, up 2.0%, followed by Scotland, up 1.5%.
 London continues its downwards trend, staying under £2,000 per month and annually down 1.5%.

 Rightmove has looked at where across Great Britain those last minute purchases before April 1st are paying off most for savvy investors.
 The total returns calculation, using the largest rental property data set in Great Britain, takes into account the area’s capital price growth since the stamp duty changes and the average rent a landlord would have collected in that time.
 This identifies the locations where buy-to-let investors have seen the highest overall return on their investment.
+One of the best ways to know more about trading is by joining a day trading chat room as they allow traders to see and discuss real-time trade scenarios.

 The top ten outside London reveals that a number of seaside towns are offering strong total returns, including Southend-on-Sea